-4.3 Remember your employees have a right to see all the information you have on them.
+Your employees have a right to see all the information you have on them

 - Don't keep the results of your monitoring, once they have served their purpose.

-5.1 Someone has to accept responsibility for looking after employment records.
+Someone has to accept responsibility for looking after employment records

 - This includes keeping them accurate and up to date.

-- For example, it would be inappropriate to draw up and publish a league table of sickness absence.
-The intrusion into employees' privacy would be disproportionate to any management benefit.
+- For example, it would be inappropriate to draw up and publish a league table of absence due to sickness.
+The intrusion into employees' privacy would exceed any management benefit.

 - You must tell employees about any personal information that you have a legal duty to pass on to a third party, such as HM Revenue & Customs.

-You should not pass on employees' details to any other organisation without specific consent from the employees involved or unless there is some other justification or legal requirement to do so.
+- You should not pass on employees' details to other organisations (except for data processors such as a payroll bureau) without specific consent from the employees involved, unless there is some other justification or legal requirement to do so.

-- When potential employers ask for a reference, employees should be asked if they're happy for you to provide it.
+- When potential employers ask for a reference, ask employees if they're happy for you to provide it.

-5.3 Employees have the right to see all their personnel files.
+Employees have the right to see all their personnel files

 - This includes files on disciplinary and grievance matters, unless an exemption applies, such as a continuing criminal investigation.

-6.1 There are rules governing the use of CCTV cameras.
+There are rules governing the use of CCTV cameras

 - Siting of cameras is critical.